Measuring the robustness of Gaussian processes to kernel choice: OUR WORKFLOW

 \subsection{Workflow illustration on synthetic data}

-\textbf{Data and prior.} Before turning to real data, we illustrate our workflow with a synthetic-data example.
-We consider $N=35$ data points with a single covariate; see the leftmost panel of \cref{fig:syntheticData_all}.
+\textbf{Data and decision.} Before turning to real data, we illustrate our workflow with a synthetic-data example.
+We consider $N=24$ data points with a single covariate; see the leftmost panel of \cref{fig:syntheticData_all}.
 We assume we have qualitative prior beliefs that (i) $f$ is smooth and (ii) our beliefs about $f$ are invariant to translation along the single covariate (stationarity).
-In this case a standard kernel choice is squared exponential: $k_{0}(x, x') = \exp[-(1/2)(x - x')^2/\theta^{2}]$ \cite[see, e.g.,][Chap.
-4]{RasmussenWilliams2006}.
-We estimate $\theta$ via maximum marginal likelihood estimation (MMLE).
+In this case a plausible kernel choice is a squared exponential kernel: $k_0(x_1, x_2) = \exp\big( -0.5 (x_1 - x_2)^2 / \ell\big)$.
+We estimate $k_0$'s hyperparameter $\ell$ and the noise parameter $\sigma$ via maximum marginal likelihood estimation (MMLE).
 Four draws from the resulting prior are shown in the second panel of \cref{fig:syntheticData_all}.

-\textbf{Decision boundary.} For the purposes of this illustration, we will look at two separate decisions.
-One is at $\xtest = 2.00,$ which is within the range of the training data (interpolation).
-And one is at $\xtest = 5.29,$ which is outside the range of the training data (extrapolation).
-Our functional of interest at either point will be the relative change in posterior mean

-where $\mu(\xtest, k)$ and $\sigma(\xtest,k)$ are the posterior mean and standard deviation, respectively, of $f(\xtest)$ corresponding to kernel $k.$ We suppose that we would make a different decision if the posterior mean were two posterior standard deviations away from its current value: $\bigChange = 2$.
+For the purposes of this illustration, we will look at two separate decisions.
+One is at $\xtest = 2.0,$ which is within a dense region of training data (interpolation).
+And one is at $\xtest = 6.25,$ which is outside the range of the training data (extrapolation).
+Our functional of interest at either point will be the change in posterior mean, $\Fstar(k) := \mu(\xtest, k) - \mu(\xtest,k_0)$, where $\mu(\xtest,k)$ is the posterior mean at test point $x$ under kernel $k$.
+We suppose that we would make a different decision if the posterior mean changed by a small amount: $\Fstar \geq \bigChange = 0.01$.
+Intuitively, we expect only minor changes to the prior to be needed to bring about such a posterior change in our extrapolation example.
+In our interpolation example, we expect a substantial change to the prior to be needed to change the posterior even a small amount, as we have intentionally chosen our interpolation point to sit in a region of dense training data.
+We now show that the output of our method matches this intuition in both cases.

-\textbf{Nearby kernels and efficient optimization.} Since we assume stationarity, we choose \cref{constraintSet:stationary} at line~\ref{line:Kchoice} of \cref{alg:workflow}.
-The left panel of \cref{fig:syntheticHistograms} shows what happens in the while loop as we increase $\eps$.
-The black dots (extrapolation) quickly cross the decision threshold line, so the while loop in that case is complete.
-The orange triangles (interpolation) do not cross the decision threshold line, even for very large $\eps$.
+\textbf{Nearby kernels.} Since we assume stationarity, we choose \cref{constraintSet:stationary} at line~\ref{line:Kchoice} of \cref{alg:workflow}. \cref{fig:syntheticHistograms} (first panel) shows what happens as we increase $\eps$ to solve \cref{mainOptimizationProblem}.
+The black dots (extrapolation) quickly cross the decision threshold line, so we have solved \cref{mainOptimizationProblem}.
+The orange triangles (interpolation) show that a larger $\eps$ is required to breach our decision threshold.